W. E. Scholz: Life

-Scholz was born in Breslau and his first names and his year of birth are not known today.
-He was a pupil of Seyfried in Vienna.
+Wilhelm Eduard Scholz was born in Breslau.
+He was a pupil of Ignaz von Seyfried in Vienna.
 In 1838 he was appointed Kapellmeister of the Prince zu Hohenlohe-Öhringen at the court in Schlawentzitz in Upper Silesia.
 Most of his compositions – autographs of his works, autographs of the arrangements and prints – are now in the Hohenlohe-Zentralarchiv Neuenstein.

 He composed overtures, symphonies, sonatas, instrumental concertos, masses, art songs and harmony music.
 He also arranged well-known works for the Hofkapelle in Schlawentzitz.
 For example Wolfgang Amadeus Mozart's Don Giovanni, Carl Maria von Weber's Oberon and Euryanthe, Gioachino Rossini's Guillaume Tell and Otello, Ludwig van Beethoven's Fidelio and Symphony No. 5, Giuseppe Verdi's Macbeth, Felix Mendelssohn Bartholdy's A Midsummer Night's Dream and Frédéric Chopin's Waltz in E-flat major.

 During his lifetime several of his compositions were published by F. E. C. Leuckart Verlag and Weinhold.
 The composer's main tenure dates back to the first half of the nineteenth century as evidenced by some autographs.
 In the 19th century the works of Scholz were acknowledged in the music magazines.

 The Musikalisches Conversationslexikon (1840) describes him as a talented composer.
 He died in the city of his birth, Breslau.